ONE-vision/first_step/README.md

-Batch file for create network, subnet and virtual machine in Yandex.Cloud.
+Batch file for creating network, subnet and virtual machine in Yandex.Cloud.